Hill-Murray School

 Hill-Murray School is a coeducational private Catholic school serving grades 6–12.
 It is on a 40 acre site in Maplewood, Minnesota, United States, a suburb of Saint Paul.
-Located in the Roman Catholic Archdiocese of Saint Paul and Minneapolis, it was established in 1971 as a result of the consolidation of Archbishop Murray Memorial High School and Hill High School.
+Located in the Archdiocese of Saint Paul and Minneapolis, it was established in 1971 as a result of the consolidation of Archbishop Murray Memorial High School and Hill High School.
 The student population is drawn from the Twin Cities, surrounding suburban areas, and nearby Wisconsin communities.
 Hill-Murray is one of 21 Minnesota high schools accredited by the North Central Association of Colleges and Schools.

 History

-The Benedictine Sisters founded Archbishop Murray in 1958 as a school for young women.
+The Benedictine Sisters of St. Paul's Monastery founded Archbishop Murray in 1958 as a school for young women.
 It was named after Archbisop John Murray.
 The Christian Brothers established Hill High in 1959 as a school for young men.
 The school was named after James J. Hill, whose will left $400,000 "for a high school to be conducted by the Christian Brothers under the supervision of the Archdiocese of St. Paul."
 The two schools, merged in 1971.
 The Hill High school location is now the Mounds Park academy.
 The middle school was added in 1989.